evanlouie/reverb-ml/README.md

 ## Code Style guide

+- `.tsx?` files which start with a capital do a named class export of the same filename; other files are considered lib files and can export anything.
 - Variables **prefixed** with `_` are `do` style operations.
 - Variables **suffixed** with `_` are of type `Promise<T>` or some unresolved type.